josephbosire/foodtrucks/README.md

 - [ ] Track a truck's changing menu over time
 - [ ] I need to make sure locations and menu items access are scoped to the truck they belong to
 - [ ] It is a good idea to add pagionation to the index endpoints
+- [ ] Create a clustering algoirthm to dynamically generate the tour routes based on the user's preference and truck current location

+## Tech Stack

+- Elixir
+- Phoenix
+- Ecto
+- PostgreSQL
+- LiveView
+- Tailwind CSS
+- Next Js

+## Running the App

+### You will need

+- To have access to a postgres database

+### Running the Backend

+- cd into the `food_truck_api` directory
+- run `mix deps.get` to install dependencies
+- Update the `config/dev.exs` file with your postgres database credentials
+- run `mix ecto.create` to create the database
+- run `mix ecto.migrate` to migrate the database
+- run `iex -S mix phx.server` to start the server

+#### Testing the backend

+- Run `mix test` to run the tests

+### Running the Frontend

+- cd into the `food_tour_ui` directory
+- run `npm install` to install dependencies
+- run `npm run dev` to start the server